top of page

 What inspired you to work in Play Therapy?

 As a Social Worker, I have been a long-time fan of the Be Centre.
-I hope to support the great work that our therapists do, but undertaking a more behind the scenes management role.
+I hope to support the great work that our therapists do, but undertaking a more behind-the-scenes management role.
 I love to empower, support and work for organisations that help both children, families and communities to make the world a safer place for children.

 What do you like most about your job?